Before you start

-The Community Impact Award, sponsored by Scientific American, honors a project that can make a practical difference by addressing an environmental, health or resources challenge.
+The Community Impact Awards, honor five projects that can make a practical difference by addressing an environmental, health or resources challenge.
 Submissions should be innovative, easy to put into action, and able to be expanded to other communities.
 All participants will be considered for this award as part of the main judging process.

 The Inspiring Educator Award

 The Inspiring Educator Award honors the contributions of one outstanding educator who goes above and beyond to encourage their students to achieve great things.
 Nominate your educator today when you submit your project!

 What happens after the submission deadline passes?